Antisemitism: Ancient world

 Statements exhibiting prejudice against Jews and their religion can be found in the works of many pagan Greek and Roman writers.
 Edward Flannery writes that it was the Jews' refusal to accept Greek religious and social standards that marked them out.
 Hecataetus of Abdera, a Greek historian of the early third century BCE, wrote that Moses "in remembrance of the exile of his people, instituted for them a misanthropic and inhospitable way of life."
 Manetho wrote that the Jews were expelled Egyptian lepers who had been taught by Moses "not to adore the gods."
 Edward Flannery describes antisemitism in ancient times as essentially "cultural, taking the shape of a national xenophobia played out in political settings."

-There are examples of Hellenistic rulers desecrating the Temple and banning Jewish religious practices, such as circumcision, Shabbat observance, the study of Jewish religious books, etc. Examples may also be found in anti-Jewish riots in Alexandria in the 3rd century BCE.
+There are examples of Hellenistic rulers desecrating the Temple and banning Jewish religious practices, including Antiochus IV Epiphanes, who in 167 BCE erected an altar to Zeus in the temple directed the sacrifice of pigs to at the altar.
+He also banned Jewish practices such as circumcision, Shabbat observance, and the study of Torah scrolls, sparking the Maccabean Revolt.

 The Jewish diaspora on the Nile island Elephantine, which was founded by mercenaries, experienced the destruction of its temple in 410 BCE.

-Relationships between the Jewish people and the occupying Roman Empire were at times antagonistic and resulted in several rebellions.
-According to Suetonius, the emperor Tiberius expelled from Rome Jews who had gone to live there.
+Relationships between the Jewish people and the occupying Roman Empire were at times antagonistic and resulted in several rebellions, most notably the First Jewish–Roman War and the Bar Kokhba revolt.
+According to Suetonius, the emperor Tiberius took measures against Jews in Rome in 19 CE, expelling and relocating some Jewish‑affiliated groups in response to unrest and alleged religious‑moral offenses.
 The 18th-century English historian Edward Gibbon identified a more tolerant period in Roman–Jewish relations beginning in about 160 CE.
-However, when Christianity became the state religion of the Roman Empire, the state's attitude towards the Jews gradually worsened.
+However, with the rise of Christianity as the dominant religion, increasingly restrictive legislation and rhetoric was directed against Jews.